Extend the random-walk shielding-potential viscosity model to hot temperature regime: Model

 The viscosity $\eta$ is evaluated by the formula below \cite{RVM}:

-Here $m$ is the atom mass, $k_B$ is the Boltzmann constant, $T$ is the temperature, $d$ is the collision diameter introduced by hard-sphere concept, and $I$ is a quantity that is relevant to $T$, which can be expressed as:
+The derivation of this formula can be found in both Ref. \cite{RVM} and the Appendix of this work.
+Here $m$ is the atom mass, $k_B$ is the Boltzmann constant, $T$ is the temperature, $d$ is the collision distance introduced by hard-sphere concept, and $I$ is a quantity that is relevant to $T$, which can be expressed as: